garredow/newt8/README.md

 The main screen is the dashboard.
 Here you can add as many different panels as you'd like.
 Each panel generally contains a card or list of cards containing websites.

-- **Bookmarks**: Choose a folder in your bookmarks.
-A card will be created for each sub folder that will list each site inside of it.
+- **Bookmarks**: Choose a folder in your bookmarks and a card will be created for each sub folder, which will list each site inside of it.
-- **Devices**: A card for each browser window open on any other device signed into your Chrome account.
+- **Devices**: A card for each browser window open on any other devices signed into your Chrome account.
 - **New Bookmarks**: A list of your 20 most recently added bookmarks.
 - **Recent Tabs**: Newt keeps track of when you look at each tab (if you give it permission).
 Doing so lets it show you a chronological list of the tabs you've recently viewed.
 - **Recently Closed Tabs**: A list of tabs you've recently closed.
 This allows you to easily find and reopen something you may have closed by accident.
-- **Top Sites**: Just like the standard Chrome new tab page, this shows your most visited sites.
+- **Top Sites**: Just like the standard Chrome new tab page, this shows your 10 most visited sites.
 - **Windows**: A card for each open browser window on your computer, excluding the window you're currently looking at.
 Clicking a site will focus that tab and window.
 - **Empty**: Just want some extra whitespace?
 Throw one (or more) of these in there.